Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Simulations

 \section{Simulations}

 In this section we analyze the finite sample behaviour of our method via a simulation study, and in particular analyze the performance of the cross-validation procedure presented in Section \ref{sec:extensions}.
 We consider three DGPs in the spirit of the designs considered in \cite{athey2016}.
 We emphasize that although these designs are artificial, they highlight several interesting qualitative patterns.
-In Section \ref{sec:application}, we repeat this exercise using an application-based design.
 For all three designs in this section, the outcomes are specified as follows:

 Where the $\epsilon_{a,i}$ are i.i.d $N(0, 0.1)$, and $\kappa_a(\cdot)$, $\nu_a(\cdot)$ are specified individually for each DGP below.
 In all cases, $X_i \in [0,1]^d$, with components independently and identically distributed as $Beta(2,5)$.
 The specifications are given by: